Vish1504/reddit_scraper/README.md

 The script will output a CSV file with the following columns:

-Title: The title of the post
+Title: The title of the post,
-Score: The number of votes on the post
+Score: The number of votes on the post,
 Comments: The number of comments on the post